Skip to main content

 • output — Enriched records

-• reject — Records with no match (when behavior is REJECT)
+• reject — Records with no match (only when behavior is REJECT)

 lookup-1: